 meaning that in most accidents, each party’s insurance provides coverage

-for his or her injuries and other costs, regardless of who was at fault
+for medical bills and certain other out-of-pocket losses, regardless of who was at fault

 for the accident.

 Michigan law prohibits you from going to court after a car accident except in certain serious cases.
-In order to go to court, an injured person must have suffered:
+In order to step outside of no-fault and file a lawsuit against the other driver, an injured person must have suffered: